 This automation involves using a knowledge base, a collection of information and rules, to make decisions and perform tasks.
 A knowledge-based system, when applied, might be used to diagnose and troubleshoot technical issues.

-Intelligent Automation systems can be trained using a variety of methods, including supervised learning, where the system is provided with labelled examples and learns to make predictions based on them, and unsupervised learning, where the system is provided with a large amount of data and must find patterns and relationships within it.
-It also extensively involves using technology to automate tasks that humans normally do.
+Intelligent Automation systems can be trained using a variety of methods, including supervised learning, where the system is provided with labeled examples and learns to make predictions based on them, and unsupervised learning, where the system is provided with a large amount of data and must find patterns and relationships within it.
+It also extensively involves using technology to automate tasks that humans usually do.
 There are several ways that this can be accomplished:

 - Robotic process automation (RPA): RPA involves using software robots or “bots” to automate tasks.
 These bots are programmed to mimic human actions, such as typing and clicking, to complete tasks on a computer.